The 20 Best Knobloch Syndrome Doctors Near Me

 English

-Avrey Thau is an Ophthalmologist in Chicago, Illinois.
-Dr. Thau has been practicing medicine for over 7 years and is rated as an Advanced provider by MediFind in the treatment of Knobloch Syndrome.
-His top areas of expertise are Knobloch Syndrome, Retinopathy Pigmentary Mental Retardation, Brown Syndrome, Glaucoma, and Cataract Removal.
+Avrey Thau is an Ophthalmologist practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 7 years.
+Dr. Thau is rated as an Advanced provider by MediFind in the treatment of Knobloch Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Knobloch Syndrome, Retinopathy Pigmentary Mental Retardation, Brown Syndrome, Glaucoma, and Cataract Removal.
+Dr. Thau is board certified in American Board Of Ophthalmology - Ophthalmology (Certified).

 Advanced in Knobloch Syndrome